deficollective/defiscan/src/content/protocols/euler/euler.md

 If the price feed reverts the funds are stuck until the price feed is replaced.
 This could lead to temporary or permanent _loss of funds_.

-** what is the % of adapters that are governed by euler ** XX % of the adapters are governed by Euler DAO, for the remaining adapters users trust 3rd-parties to choose oracles that are trustworthy and to replace the oracles in case of failure.

 For all adapters that point to chainlink price feeds (xx %), a false price could be reported by the chainlink multisig exercising an upgrade on the price feeds.
 This could lead to wrong prices and _loss of user funds_.
 Their multisig does not comply with Security Council requirements.
 A complete analysis of Chainlink price feeds can be found in the dedicated [report](https://www.defiscan.info/protocols/chainlink-oracles/ethereum).